agmcleod/website/_drafts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 }
 ```

 The code here pulls in the dsl for querying the questions table, and the body field so we can sort by it.
 Using the ? operator to immediately return a diesel error if one ocurred.
-Wrapping the `Vec<Question>` in an Ok result.
+When things go well, we wrap the `Vec<Question>` in an Ok result.

 Okay, so let's setup a route now to return questions.
 First add our db crate to the server's Cargo.toml